Our Zapier integration is currently in "early access" - this means there is a step you have to do before using the integration:

 - We're going to use an example in this FAQ whereby any new email to a specified email address will create a new Contact

-- Select your OpenCRM connection
+- On the Choose Account page, select your OpenCRM connection

 - Zapier will now run a test to see if there is anything in your triggering system that matches the criteria you set.
 If it finds something (and ideally you should have at least one test record in there), you will now see a preview of the record